-DHCPv4-over-DHCPv6: DHCPv6 Side
+9.2.24 DHCPv4-over-DHCPv6: DHCPv6 Side

 The support of DHCPv4-over-DHCPv6 transport is described in RFC 7341 and is implemented using cooperating DHCPv4 and DHCPv6 servers.
-This section is about the configuration of the DHCPv6 side (the DHCPv4 side is described in Section 8.2.21).
+This section is about the configuration of the DHCPv6 side (the DHCPv4 side is described in Section 8.2.23).

-Note DHCPv4-over-DHCPv6 support is experimental and the details of the inter-process communication can change: both the DHCPv4 and DHCPv6 sides should be running the same version of Kea.
-For instance the support of port relay (RFC 8357) introduced such such incompatible change.
+Note DHCPv4-over-DHCPv6 support is experimental and the details of the inter-process communication may change; both the DHCPv4 and DHCPv6 sides should be running the same version of Kea.
+For instance, the support of port relay (RFC 8357) introduced an incompatible change.

-There is only one specific parameter for the DHCPv6 side: dhcp4o6-port which specifies the first of the two consecutive ports of the UDP sockets used for the communication between the DHCPv6 and DHCPv4 servers (the DHCPv6 server is bound to ::1 on port and connected to ::1 on port + 1).
+There is only one specific parameter for the DHCPv6 side: dhcp4o6-port, which specifies the first of the two consecutive ports of the UDP sockets used for the communication between the DHCPv6 and DHCPv4 servers (the DHCPv6 server is bound to ::1 on port and connected to ::1 on port + 1).

-Two other configuration entries are in general required: unicast traffic support (see Section 9.2.6) and DHCP 406 server address option (name "dhcp406-server-addr", code 88).
+Two other configuration entries are generally required: unicast traffic support (see Section 9.2.7) and DHCP 406 server address option (name "dhcp406-server-addr", code 88).